-This is just a holding page, while we experiment with ER info for the website.
+This is just a holding page while we experiment with ER info for the website and for archiving some past posts for future reference.

 Join us for this harvest festival that encourages us to “reap what we sow,” both literally and figuratively.
 It is when Light and Darkness are equal (since day and night are the same duration).
 Thus is it a time to express gratitude, complete projects and honor a moment of balance and bounty.
 May we rest, relax and reflect in solitude, with family and friends, and in the "Presence" of our Earthly abode.